 Plasma was extracted from whole-blood samples as previously described (11) with sequencing, preprocessing, and analysis of the known microbiome using our existing pipeline (16).
 The study was approved by the Stanford University Institutional Review Board.
 All patients provided written informed consent.
-Nonhuman reads were grouped by sample, patient, or cohort and assembled with SPADes (27), gene annotations provided by PRODIGAL (28), and homologies mostly determined using blastn or blastx against the NCBI nt and nonredundant protein (nr) databases.
-The solar system plot was constructed using the NCBI taxonomy and the ETE3 (29) python package.
-The anellovirus tree was constructed using FastTree (30) (GTR+CAT model and gamma option).
+Nonhuman reads were grouped by sample, patient, or cohort and assembled with SPADes (27), gene annotations provided by PRODIGAL (28), and homologies mostly determined using blastn or blastx against the NCBI nt and non-redundant protein (nr) databases.
+The solar system plot was constructed using FastTree (30) (GTR+CAT model and gamma option).
 Other cfDNA samples were downloaded from the Sequence Read Archive and processed identically to our samples before alignment to the novel contig database.
 For further information, see SI Appendix, Materials and Methods.